 Things really began to heat up in 1912.

 The headlines on a Kenosha Evening News front page story of Jan.
 13, 1912, read: "FIRE OPENING GUN – Leaders in Suffrage Movement Hold Initial Meeting Friday Night – Mrs. Bradford Leads Work."
 On that bitterly cold night, the Kenosha County Equal Suffrage League was formed.

 Bradford told the audience, "Woman’s suffrage is no longer an academic question to be theorized about – it is a question of ways and means and results.
 Wisconsin is rather slow in getting into the procession, but it is in it now, and it is for us to see that this opportunity does not escape through inaction."

 She would serve as president and first vice-president of the KCESL in the ensuing years.

 The movement’s big event for 1912 took place on the evening of March 28, when Chicago’s social activist Jane Adams, co-founder of the Hull House settlement house, spoke at Kenosha’s Rhode Opera House.

 Adams, who was the first vice-president of the National American Women’s Suffrage Association and involved in the Congress of International Woman’s Suffrage, spoke on the issue to a large audience.

 Bradford was all smiles as she introduced Adams to the crowd.

 Bradford, too, gave speeches on the merits of women’s suffrage.
-One speech, made presumably on soapbox or from a open top vehicle on the corner of Main and Third Streets in Watertown, Wisconsin on Aug.
+One speech, made presumably on a soapbox or from an open-top vehicle on the corner of Main and Third Streets in Watertown, Wisconsin on Aug.
 16, 1912, as it was reported on by the Watertown Daily Times and the Watertown Gazette.